zuora/sdk-java-samples/doc/models/tiers-mode.md

 # Tiers Mode

-Defines if the tiering price should be graduated or volume based.
+Defines if the tiering price should be `GRADUATED`, `HIGHWATERMARK_GRADUATED`, `VOLUME` or `HIGHWATERMARK_VOLUME` based.
 In volume-based tiering, the maximum quantity within a period determines the per unit price.
 In graduated tiering, pricing can change as the quantity grows.

 ## Enumeration